Whale carcass washes up on Kaneohe Bay reef

 Another whale carcass has landed near the shores of Oahu — this time on the windward side.

-State officials says the carcass of a “very large” whale of unknown species washed onto a reef in Kaneohe Bay Tuesday morning, about a mile offshore of Waikanae.
+State officials say the carcass of a “very large” whale of unknown species washed onto a reef in Kaneohe Bay Tuesday morning, about a mile offshore of Waikane.

 Mammal stranding response teams from the University of Hawaii and the National Oceanic and Atmospheric Administration were unable to get close to the reef Tuesday due to shallow water conditions.
 State Department of Land and Natural Resources officials are asking people to stay clear of the carcass.